Marketing, marketing, MARKETING! That’s what we as modern L&D Pros hear daily.

 These people are products of slow growth.

-They consistently show up, do the work and acquire new experiences.
-They don’t preach any secret hacks to achieve this.
+They did the hard miles, and don’t preach any secret hacks to achieve this.

 Patience, I find, is the most underrated thing with growth.
 We’re playing an infinite game, not a finite one.